codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/api_responses.rst

 the following criteria:

 * If $data is a string, it will be treated as HTML to send back to the client.
-* If $data is an array, it will try to negotiate the content type with what the client asked for, defaulting to JSON if nothing else has been specified within Config\API.php, the ``$supportedResponseFormats`` property.
+* If $data is an array, it will be formatted according to the controller's ``$this->format`` value.
+If that is empty it will try to negotiate the content type with what the client asked for, defaulting to JSON if nothing else has been specified within Config\API.php, the ``$supportedResponseFormats`` property.

 To define the formatter that is used, edit **Config/Format.php**.
 The ``$supportedResponseFormats`` contains a list of